 Professor Lisa McKenna

-Professor Lisa McKenna is Dean and Head of the School of Nursing and Midwifery.
+Professor Lisa McKenna is Dean of the School of Nursing and Midwifery.
 She is a Registered Nurse and Registered Midwife and Fellow of the Australian College of Nursing.
 Professor McKenna has extensive experience in teaching undergraduate and postgraduate health professionals.
 She has researched and published extensively on health education and workforce, particularly in the areas of interprofessional education, simulation, graduate transition to practice, workplace violence and peer-assisted learning.
 Professor McKenna has over 200 publications in international refereed journals, ten textbooks and many book chapters and conference presentations.
 She is regularly invited to present her work nationally and internationally.
 She is Editor-in-Chief of Collegian: The Australian Journal of Nursing Practice, Scholarship and Research and Editorial Advisor for Nurse Education Today.

 Associate Professor Janette Collier